 Remedial massage is the combination of massage techniques and stretching / mobilising techniques aimed at loosening tight, painful muscles and joints.

-When muscles become knotted and tense or damaged, remedial massage provides a healing treatment that can be gentle or strong, deep or shallow.
+When muscles become knotted, tense and/or damaged, remedial massage provides a healing option that can be gentle or strong, deep or shallow.
 Remedial massage holistically treats the body.
-The massage therapist endeavours to identify the original biomechanical dysfunction, thus healing the cause of the disorder, as well as the symptoms.
+The massage therapist endeavors to identify the original biomechanical dysfunction, thus healing the cause of the disorder, as well as the symptoms.

-Remedial massage uses several specialised techniques to locate and repair damage to muscles, tendons and joints.
-Massage therapy supports and speeds up the body’s own repair mechanisms.
+Remedial massage uses several techniques to locate and repair damage to muscles, tendons and joints.
 A lubricating medium (usually oil) is applied directly on the skin.
 This ensures that the muscles associated with the disorder are deeply penetrated.
 Passive joint stretching moves are also used.